 Low power domain A (PD0A) is the base power domain for EM2 and EM3 and will always remain on in EM0-EM3.
 It powers the most commonly-used EM2 and EM3-capable peripherals and infrastructure required to operate in EM2 and EM3.
-The lowest-power EM2 and EM3 operation is achieved when only the base PD0A power domain is active.
-Auxiliary PD0 power domains (PD0B, PD0C, PD0D, PD0E) power additional EM2 and EM3-capable peripherals on demand.
+Auxiliary PD0 power domains (PD0B, PD0C, PD0D, PD0E) power additional EM2- and EM3-capable peripherals on demand.
 If any peripherals on one of the auxiliary power domains is enabled, that power domain will be active in EM2 and EM3.
 Otherwise, the auxiliary PD0 power domains will be shut down to reduce current.